rmcgrath050/Learning-Journal/Module 3 - Programming and Scripting Essentials/Topic4/Elearning.md

   - Built-in Features: Native data cleaning and time-series support

   Installing Pandas: Installing Pandas is as simple as running a pip install pandas command in your terminal.
 Importing the Library: To use Pandas, you must import it first.
 The common alias for Pandas is pd.

+## Lession 4 : Data manipulation and subsetting

   #### Data Structures:
   - Pandas offers two primary data structures, including series and dataframe.